Master of Public Health

 - 30 Months

-Embracing the evolving landscape of health care, this program integrates theory, research, professional practice, and innovation into addressing public health concerns.
-In the Public Policy Development and Advocacy concentration in the Master of Public Health program, students develop skills essential to community engagement, collective policy development and advocacy at the local, state, and national levels.
-Graduates of […]
+Embracing the evolving landscape of healthcare, this program integrates theory, research, professional practice, and innovation into addressing public health concerns.
+In the Public Policy Development and Advocacy concentration in the Master of Public Health program in Los Angeles, students develop skills essential to community engagement, collective policy development and advocacy at the local, state, and national levels. […]

-Embracing the evolving landscape of health care, this program integrates theory, research, professional practice, and innovation into addressing public health concerns.
-In the Public Policy Development and Advocacy concentration in the Master of Public Health program, students develop skills essential to community engagement, collective policy development and advocacy at the local, state, and national levels.
+Embracing the evolving landscape of healthcare, this program integrates theory, research, professional practice, and innovation into addressing public health concerns.
+In the Public Policy Development and Advocacy concentration in the Master of Public Health program in Los Angeles, students develop skills essential to community engagement, collective policy development and advocacy at the local, state, and national levels.

 - Design and conduct effective and original research to positively impact and advance the field

 - Recognize the implications of complex public health decisions within various multicultural, political, and global factors

 - Convey strategies across diverse communities and populations with the goal of improving health outcomes

 - Demonstrate professional and ethical leadership inclusive of strategic planning and decision-making skills